kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### Background transparency

-Notice that there is a coloured white rectangle atop the half-size image on the right in +@fig:animals-both-jpg.
+Notice that there is a coloured white rectangle atop the half-size image on the right in @fig:animals-both-jpg.
 We could remove it by rendering the background transparent.
 However, because JPEG does not support transparency (through an [alpha channel](https://www.techopedia.com/definition/1945/alpha-channel)) we have to convert the composite image to the PNG format, which does support transparency.
 This is an example of why we need to convert from one format to another.

 ```bash
 # Non-transparent composite in PNG